A Drug Overdose is the accidental or intentional intake of any drug in dosage higher than the prescribed quantity.

 - Administration of activated charcoal to avoid absorption of the drug in the body

 - Administer laxatives for elimination of the drug from body

 - Medically manage serious symptoms such as seizures, low blood pressure, irregular heart rate, and gastrointestinal bleeding

-- Relieve respiratory distress with an artificial respirator
+- Provide breathing support; relieve respiratory distress with an artificial respirator

 - Administer fluids by an intravenous drip line